nikonru/spectrum_drawer/README.md

 A small utility to translate images (jpg, png, etc.) to wave format.

 ## Usage
-To build the binary run command below in the project directory.
+To build the binary with `cabal` run command below in the project directory.

 ```
 cabal build